M.A. in Community Development and Planning application requirements

 Vietnam Education Foundation (VEF) Fellowship Program: Funded by the U.S. government, the Vietnam Education Foundation Fellowship Program brings Vietnamese nationals to the United States for graduate degree programs in the sciences, technology, engineering, mathematics and medicine (including public health and health sciences).

-To pay online by electronic check (ACH) or credit card (Visa, MasterCard, Discover, or American Express):
+To pay online by electronic check (ACH) or credit card (Visa, MasterCard, Discover, or American Express), please follow the payment link in your online application portal.

 A U.S. bank account is required to pay by ACH; there is no service fee to pay by ACH.
-Please note a 2.75% service fee is charged for payment made by credit card.
+Please note a 2.75% service fee is charged for payment made by domestic credit card and a 4.25% service fee is charged for payment made by international credit card.

 Step 3: Decide where you will live